derrickmacharia/myproject/README.md

 landing page.
 ![](./images/sketch.jpg)
 ## Support and contact details
-If you have any enquiries you contact meon derrick.macharia@student.moringaschool.com
+If you have any enquiries you contact me on derrick.macharia@student.moringaschool.com
 ### License
 MIT license
 Copyright (c) {2021} **Derrick Macharia**